varya/varya.github.com/content/pages/1--design-systems/index.md

 the design systems.
 To solve the term inconsistency and provide structured professional language, this article focuses on the vocabulary used in the design systems domain by observing a range of materials on the topic, from both academic and popular sources.

+## Projects

+### Design system at Elisa

+Elisa design system is represented by several UI libraries implemented in plain HTML/CSS and ReactJs, UI kit in Sketch, shared design and development tools, and tailored collaboration processes.
+My role there was to lead a multidisciplinary team which craft, standardize and champion the company-wide UI solutions and approaches.
+In particular, this meant aligning the strategy of the design system project together with Elisa Design Lead, organizing inner user researches, develop detailed project plans and managing their implementing.
+Altogether, the achievements of the project were:

+* Clear strategy and developed year, quoter and monthly plans for the design system projects.
+* Constant work with in-house design and development community.
+* Implementing in-house open source model for maintaining the design system projects.
+* Organizing effective but simple project management practices and routines.
+* Developing design system inner website.
+* Introducing and adopting management, communication, and development tools.
+* Leading developing of CSS and React libraries.
+* Creating infrastructure for smooth contribution into the design system projects.

+### BEM project by Yandex

+At Yandex, I worked in BEM team on [methodology, technologies, libraries and a toolbox of BEM](https://en.bem.info/).

+* Shaping the concept of BEM as methodology.
+* Developing open source libraries of components.
+* Providing documemntation for the methodology, technologies, tools and libraries.
+* Public speaking and writing articles about the project items.

+### Lego project by Yandex

+At Yandex, I led the team of 5 developers to craft, maintain and evangelise company-standartised UI solutions.
+This project included:

+* UI framework of 150+ standalone visual components for Yandex-style web sites.<br/>
+  The framework is used by 150+ developers at 100+ Yandex services.
+As a product, it was packed together with supplementary tools also developed by the team.
+* On-site trainings.
+* Evangelising at in-house events.